 While receiving a text from a short code like 35213 is often a routine part of modern security, getting unsolicited texts from this number can be a red flag.
 This guide will explain the verified purpose of this short code, outline why you might be receiving repeated, unwanted messages, and provide actionable steps to secure your accounts immediately.

-Purpose of the 35213 Message
+Understanding the Purpose of the 35213 SMS

 The core message will always be a time-sensitive, numeric code (the OTP) and a warning to NOT share the code with anyone.
+A legitimate 35213 text code will never ask you to click a link or call a different number.

 Unsolicited Texts: Why You Are Getting OTPs You Didn’t Request